Which platform should you start your off-road build with?

 Physical Size and Luxuries

 Not only is there a difference in weight, but the physical exterior dimensions are different.
-The Outback is 191 inches long while the Forester is only 183 inches in length.
+The Outback is 191.9 inches long while the Forester is only 182.7 inches in length.
 Vehicle length plays a large role in how capable your vehicle is in off-road settings.
 Not only does it contribute to your approach and departure angle, but it determines how easily you can take tight turns, or turn around on a narrow trail.
 The Outback is also slightly wider than the Forester which will make it a tad more difficult to fit into tight spaces or overgrown roads.
+The Outback is 74.5 inches wide while the Forester is 72.2 inches wide.
+These may not seem like big differences, but every little bit helps when you’re building a vehicle for off-road use.

 Even though actual ground clearance is 8.7 inches on both vehicles, the Forester is slightly taller than the Outback.
-The Forester may be the right choice for someone who likes the taller look of a true crossover and feeling higher off the ground as they drive.
+The Forester may be the right choice for someone who likes the taller look of a true crossover.
 It might also be great for someone who does a lot of 1-2 person trips while carrying extra gear or has a dog that will ride in the cargo area.
 The Outback’s roomier interior better fits small families who like exploring the backcountry and taking camping trips off the beaten path.

 While even the most basic cars produced today are pretty comfortable and loaded with tech features, one of these two models comes from the factory with a couple more amenities.
 With more luxurious seats, a bigger infotainment system, wider cabin, lower vehicle-entry, and a more refined interior finish, the Outback is the right choice for someone concerned with creature comforts.
 However, the Forester is still a fantastically comfortable vehicle as it comes standard with a wide range of luxuries.